Website Manager

 Players are selected for All-Star teams on an annual basis towards the end of the regular season using the following procedures:

-• Shetland National - The Shetland division will generally field two teams consisting of one main representative team and a second team composed primarily of 5U players.
+• Shetland National - The Shetland division will generally field two teams consisting of one main representative team and a second developmental team which tries in incorporate top 5U players.
 The purpose of the second team is to afford these younger players tournament experience in anticipation of the 6U year.
 Towards the end of the regular season, the Division Commissioner will ask the regular season managers to nominate players for an evaluation.
 Following the evaluation, teams will be selected by the applicable All-Star Managers in consultation with the Division Commissioner.

 • Voting will begin with Round 1 where coaches will submit their ballot of 10 players.